Genie: Fast and Robust Hierarchical Clustering¶

 To learn more about R, check out Marek’s recent open-access (free!) textbook Deep R Programming [6].

-• external cluster validity measures (see [12, 15] for discussion): normalised clustering accuracy (NCA) and partition similarity scores such as normalised pivoted accuracy (NPA), pair sets index (PSI) [32], adjusted/unadjusted Rand, adjusted/unadjusted Fowlkes–Mallows (FM), adjusted/normalised/unadjusted mutual information (MI) indices;
+external cluster validity measures [5, 8]: normalised clustering accuracy (NCA) and partition similarity scores such as normalised pivoted accuracy (NPA), adjusted/unadjusted Rand (AR), adjusted/unadjusted Fowlkes–Mallows (FM), adjusted/normalised/unadjusted mutual information (MI) indices;

-• internal cluster validity measures (see [17] for discussion): the Caliński–Harabasz, Silhouette, Ball–Hall, Davies–Bouldin, generalised Dunn indices, etc.;
+internal cluster validity measures [10]: the Caliński–Harabasz, Silhouette, Ball–Hall, Davies–Bouldin, generalised Dunn indices.

 genieclust is distributed under the open source GNU AGPL v3 license and can be downloaded from GitHub.
-The core functionality is implemented in the form of a header-only C++ library, so it may be adapted to new environments relatively easily — any valuable contributions are welcome (Julia, Matlab, etc.).
+The core functionality is implemented in the form of a header-only C++ library.
+It can thus be easily adapted for use in other projects.
+New contributions are welcome, e.g., Julia, Matlab/GNU Octave wrappers.

 Author and Maintainer: Marek Gagolewski

-Contributors: Maciej Bartoszuk and Anna Cena (genieclust’s predecessor genie [16] and some internal cluster validity measures CVI [17]); Peter M. Larsen (an implementation of the shortest augmenting path algorithm for the rectangular assignment problem which we use for computing some external cluster validity measures [16, 32]).
+Contributors: Maciej Bartoszuk and Anna Cena (genieclust’s predecessor R package genie [9] and some internal cluster validity measures CVI [10]); Peter M. Larsen (an implementation of the shortest augmenting path algorithm for the rectangular assignment problem which we use for computing some of the external cluster validity measures [8]).